quintel/documentation/docs/contrib/gql.md

 ### Curves functions

-With these functions you can perform operations with curves from the merit or fever modules.
+With these functions you can perform operations with curves from the merit modules.

 #### CLAMP_CURVE(curve, min, max)